White Day: A Labyrinth Named School (2015 video game): Synopsis

-In East Asia, an observation known as White Day falls one month after Valentine's Day.
+In South Korea, an observation known as White Day falls one month after Valentine's Day.
 In the region, women present men with chocolate on Valentine's Day, usually as an expression of affection, a reverse of the Western tradition which has boys offering gifts to girls.
 One month following Valentine's Day, on March 14, the men return the favour to the girls that gifted them chocolates, which is known as white day.
 The game takes place on the eve of White Day in 2001 and in South Korea, it follows protagonist Lee Hui-min, a newly transferred student who sneaks into his new high school, Yeondu High School, to leave his crush, Han So-young, some sweets and return her diary, which he found earlier that day on the school grounds.
 Upon entering the building, he becomes trapped inside the facility and encounters other students, including So-young.
 In his attempt to escape the school, Hui-min is tormented by ghosts and possessed human staff members of the school, and begins to uncover the dark past of the institution, learning about several paranormal events that occurred between 1998 and present day.

 Most of the story throughout the game is revealed in collectible documents found throughout the school, and the plot varies depending on which choices the player makes throughout the adventure.

 Development and release

 The game's development began in March 2014, at that time a port of the original White Day for Android and iOS titled White Day: In Your Hands, with the port being handled by Korean developers Sonnori and Gachyon Soft.
-This port would have more accurately represented the original game from the 2009 mobile version, titled White Day Mobile, which replaced most of the 2001 game with 2D still images due to hardware limitations.
+This port would have more accurately represented the original game from the 2009 mobile version, titled White Day Mobile — which was the first remake of White Day and was released only in South Korea by Ntreev Soft who shared the copyright — and where most of the original game's 3D graphics were replaced with 2D still images due to hardware limitations.
 However, as development continued, the team's additions to the original game, which included new story segments, improved graphics and cut content from the 2001 build led to the project being re-revealed as a remake in January 2015, with development being switched over to a new studio, ROI Games.
 Lee Won-Sool, the former CEO of Sonnori, who developed the original title, returned as director and producer of the remake.

 On November 19 of that year, the completed Android game was released to the T-Store, Korea's equivalent to the Google Play Store, with the iOS version coming in the following weeks.
 A few months later, an English language version was made available for international markets, under the name The School: White Day.
 English language voice actors include Erica Schroeder, Sarah Natochenny, Jason Griffith, Tom Wayland and Kate Bristol, who collectively have played roles in the Sonic the Hedgehog and Pokémon franchises.
 All mobile versions were self-published by ROI Games.